 Best Golf Books for Dads from a Scratch Golfer

-If you become a golf widow every spring like I do, your only recourse is to take up the game of golf.
+If you become a golf widow every spring as I do, your only recourse is to take up the game of golf.
 And be sure to send your kids out to the course with your golf nut.
 The kids love it.
 They get to drive the cart, eat a hotdog outside, hit balls, play with the reseeding mixture, play with golf tees, and hang with their golf nut who would otherwise be absentee.
 They learn great etiquette on the course and improve their eye/hand coordination as a bonus gift.

-Playing Through: A Year of Life and Links Along the Scottish Coast by Curtis Gillespie.
+Playing Through: A Year of Life and Links Along the Scottish Coast by Curtis Gillespie

-The Seventh at St. Andrews: How Scotsman David McLay Kidd and His Ragtag Band Built the First New Course onGolf’s Holy Soil in Nearly a Century by Scott Gummer.
+The Seventh at St. Andrews: How Scotsman David McLay Kidd and His Ragtag Band Built the First New Course onGolf’s Holy Soil in Nearly a Century by Scott Gummer

-The Edict: A Novel From the Beginnings of Golf by Bob Cupp.
+The Edict: A Novel From the Beginnings of Golf by Bob Cupp

-Scratch by Troon McAllister.
+Scratch by Troon McAllister

-To examine more closely or purchase at Amazon, please click on image of book.
+To examine any of the items listed, please click on image of item.